CharlieGo19/credential-validator-api/README.md

 ## Notes

-- Make you have .NET 8 SDK installed.
+- Make sure you have .NET 8 SDK installed.
 - Modify ports and settings in `launchSettings.json` or environment variables as needed.
 - API will be available on: `https://localhost:7295` or `http://localhost:5155` (redirected to 7295)
 - Swagger UI on `https://localhost:7295/swagger/index.html`